 34°49’30.7″N 111°47’18.3″ W

-Parking at Trail: There is large parking but might be challenging, so it’s good to be earlier.
+Parking at Trail: There is large parking, but it might be challenging, so it’s good to be earlier.

-Cathedral Rock Trail Features: Beautiful Sedona views, red rock pillars, one of the best Sedona trail for sunset
+Cathedral Rock Trail Features: Beautiful Sedona views, red rock pillars, one of the best Sedona trails for sunset

-Hiking Tips: First of all, take boots with excellent traction, because this is more of a climb than an average hike.
+Hiking Tips: First of all, take boots with excellent traction because this is more of a climb than an average hike.
 Take gloves (useful for the last part of the trail).
-There is not too much shade on this trail, so pack plenty of water, take head protection, and sunscreen.
-But take a jacket too, because in the low season it might be chilling in the last part of the hike.
+There is not too much shade on this trail, so pack plenty of water, and take head protection and sunscreen.
+But take a jacket too, because it might be chilling in the last part of the hike in the low season.

 Photo Tips: the view from the top is spectacular.
 It’s the best point for sunset.
 Take a wide lens, but the zoom will be useful, too.
 Take a tripod if you are going for the sunset.
 For us, it’s one of the best Sedona hikes.

 Cathedral Rock is stunning and challenging because it is a steeper trail.
 When you look at the rock from the bottom, you are wondering if you can hike it up.
 The top of the mountain offers spectacular views of the red rocks and the town.
 It’s a short but demanding hike.
 You will need to focus and take caution.
 Bring excellent hiking boots too.
 The climb is short and steep into Cathedral Rock’s saddle points or gaps.
 This is the most challenging trail from our top 3 best Sedona hikes.